Murder of Rita Curran: Identification of murderer

-Burlington detectives also interviewed a San Francisco woman who'd married DeRoos in 1974.
+Burlington detectives also interviewed a San Francisco woman who had married DeRoos in 1974.
 She told them he had a "penchant" for "sudden outbursts of violence."
 There were at least two instances where he was violent around her, she said, one being when the couple was talking with a female friend and he took out a pocket knife, stabbing the woman in her abdomen “for no reason whatsoever.”
 He was arrested but the woman did not press charges.
 At another time, she said, the two of them were having dinner when he suddenly started to strangle her without any apparent reason, at which point she left him.

-DeRoos died in 1983 at a San Francisco hotel from a drug overdose, aged 46 years old.